openbmc/docs/designs/device-tree-gpio-naming.md

 Defined:
 - air-water (indicates whether system is air or water cooled)
+- factory-reset-toggle (indicates that a factory reset should be performed when the switch state is changed)

 ### POWER Specific GPIO's
 Below are GPIO names specific to the POWER processor based servers.